 The American Chemical Society (ACS) is a congressionally chartered independent membership organization which represents professionals at all degree levels and in all fields of chemistry and sciences that involve chemistry.

 The ASCE, founded more than 150 years ago, is dedicated to setting a course for both the Society and the profession that will ready civil engineers for the challenges of the 21st century.
-The Duke Chapter of ASCE is an active group that takes part in the yearly concrete canoe competition (among others) at the annual Carolina Conference.
+Among several activities throughout the year, the Duke Chapter of ASCE takes part in the concrete canoe competition at the annual Carolina Conference.

 The BMES, founded in 1968, is dedicated to promoting the increase of biomedical engineering knowledge and its utilization.
 The BMES chapter at Duke will help you understand and stay abreast of major advances in biomedical engineering.

-The IEEE and its predecessors, the AIEE (American Institute of Electrical Engineers) and the IRE(Institute of Radio Engineers), date to 1884.
-IEEE is dedicated to pursuing scientific and educational activities to advance the theory and practice of electrical engineering, electronics, radio and the allied branches of engineering and the related arts and sciences.
-Duke's IEEE Student Branch is open to any student with a genuine interest in electrical engineering and/or its related fields (e.g. computer science, biomedical engineering, physics, applied mathematics, etc.).
+The IEEE and its predecessor organizations date to 1884.
+IEEE is dedicated to pursuing scientific and educational activities to advance the theory and practice of electrical engineering, electronics, radio and the allied branches of engineering, and the related arts and sciences.
+Duke's IEEE Student Branch is open to any student with an interest in electrical engineering or related fields.

 The Materials Research Society (MRS) is an organization of materials researchers from academia, industry, and government that promotes communication for the advancement of interdisciplinary materials research to improve the quality of life.
 The MRS a dynamic, interactive, global community of materials researchers to advance technical excellence by providing a framework in which the materials disciplines can convene, collaborate, integrate and advocate.